DIY Shaving Cream Recipe & Guide: Shave Naturally, Shave Safely!

 Whether you’re a man or a woman, the cream you use differs very little from that of the opposite sex.
 The truth is that the differences between the products are generally very minor.
 A few different ingredients here or there, a different fragrance and different packaging.
 Really, that’s about it!

 Yes, you really can use whichever shaving cream you’d like – whether it’s a brand that’s “made for” men or women.
 In fact, I’d go so far as to suggest that if you’re married or in a relationship, buy one type of shaving cream just to save money.
 You can change brands after each bottle just to find the one that works for both of you.
-You can even find ‘unisex’ hair and skincare products that won’t make you feel like either the man or the woman is compromising in any way.
+You can even find ‘unisex’ hair and skincare products that won’t make you feel like someone has to compromise.

 It’s likely that we will see a rise in unisex products like this in future.
 It only makes sense as companies can grab a wider spread of the market and potentially increase their customer base by around 50%.
 But until that time comes, I’ll always recommend going the DIY route as a means of saving cash and getting yourself a great and effective shaving cream!